-- outbreaks found that 19% of close contacts (24 of 124) developed infections; mask use was required for staff only at 2 sites and for neither staff nor children at the third. - Preliminary evidence in the U.S. shows that confirmed or suspected COVID cases in schools were recorded among 0.23% of students and 0.49% of teachers between Aug.
+- A CDC analysis of day care centers in Rhode Island found a confirmed or probably COVID infection rate during the summer of 30 children out of approximately 19,000; teachers accounted for another 20 cases and parents 2.
+Only four cases led to any secondary transmission.
+This contrasts with a large overnight camp outbreak in Georgia, which the CDC attributed to lack of mask use and poor ventilation in cabins.
+Another CDC study of 3 Utah day care programs with outbreaks found that 19% of close contacts (24 of 124) developed infections; mask use was required for staff only at 2 sites and for neither staff nor children at the third. - Preliminary evidence in the U.S. shows that confirmed or suspected COVID cases in schools were recorded among 0.23% of students and 0.49% of teachers between Aug.
 31-Sept 13, which corresponds to 16 per 100,000 daily cases for students and 35 per 100,000 daily for teachers.
-However, these results have important limitations they are self-reported from survey responders, many regions with open schools have infection rates far higher than Brookline and Massachusetts, and these figures do not indicate whether these individuals became infected at school or in the community. - Longer term evidence on school reopening comes from education ministers in 22 European countries, who reported that reopening schools has not led to a rise in COVID-19.
+However, these results have important limitations they are self-reported from survey responders, many regions with open schools have infection rates far higher than Brookline and Massachusetts, and these figures do not indicate whether these individuals became infected at school or in the community.
+Random testing in New York City Schools showed a positive rate of 0.17% out of more than 16,000 people over 3 weeks of school corresponding to a daily rate of roughly 8 per 100,000. - Longer term evidence on school reopening comes from education ministers in 22 European countries, who reported that reopening schools has not led to a rise in COVID-19.
 Reopenings in several Asian nations have had been associated with only small and infrequent outbreaks.
+A UK report showed school reopening had led to only rare outbreaks, which usually occurred in areas that already had high community rates of COVID.
 A recent report from the European Union's CDC described that the majority of counties had not identified any school-based outbreaks, and only one reported a cluster of more than 10 cases related to schools (13 confirmed infections).
 They concluded that "schools have not been a major outbreak environment for COVID-19 in the EU."

-Role of School Closures in Community Spread
+Role of School Closures and Re-Opening in Community Spread

-Re-opening schools has implications for the broader community.
+Having students in school has implications for the broader community.
 Infections from school can be brought home.
-Having children out of the home can change adults' behaviors and affect disease spread.
-Studies on the broader effect of school closures on COVID community spread have found that social distancing steps as a whole are critical to slowing COVID infection, but findings are mixed on whether school closures are effective, and the majority of published papers thus far suggest that school closures are not as effective as other policies such as banning large events.
+Studies on the broader effect of school closures on COVID community spread have found that social distancing steps as a whole are critical to slowing COVID infection, but findings are mixed on whether school closures are effective and whether re-openings increase infection rates.
 These studies are challenging to conduct, however, since many school closures occur at or near the same time as other social distancing policies, which may account for the mixed findings: